 Depending on how often you need to dress up, stock up on blazers or sports coats that fit well and can be paired with your trousers.
 Add subtle touches of personality with patterned socks, ties, and pocket squares.

 In general, muted or neutral colors like navy, grey, beige, and black are considered timeless and appropriate for most professional situations.
-These shades are easy to style with slacks or chinos and always look polished.
+These shades are easy to wear with slacks or chinos and always look polished.

 Blazers & Sports Coats

-If you prefer a more relaxed take, layer a sports coat over a T-shirt and pair it with jeans and sneakers.
+If you prefer a more relaxed take, layer a sports coat over a luxury T-shirt and pair it with jeans and sneakers.
 Don’t forget a coordinating belt and pocket square—this will add a finishing touch to your outfit!

 Similarly, layering a knitted sweater over the top of your polo will give you extra warmth on colder days while still looking polished and professional.
 In terms of color, muted shades like navy blue, gray, beige, and black are always safe.
 You can quickly transition from day to night with just a few simple changes.